Appointments

 How to Cancel an Appointment

-Alternatively you can cancel your appointment online using our online form, SystmOnline, Airmid or The NHS App if you are signed up to the service.
+You may also cancel your appointment online using SystmOnline, Airmid or The NHS App if you are signed up for any of these.

-Repeated failure to attend booked appointments is a significant waste of NHS resources
+Repeated missed appointments is a huge waste of NHS resources.

 Home Visits

-Whilst we encourage our patients to come to the surgery, where we have the proper equipment and facilities available, we do appreciate this is not always possible.
-In this respect, if you do need a home visit, you can help us by calling reception before 10:00.
+We encourage our patients to come to the surgery where we have the proper equipment and facilities but we do understand that this is not always possible.
+If you need a home visit please telephone reception before 10am.

 You can also be visited at home by a community nurse if you are referred by your GP.
 You should also be visited at home by a health visitor if you have recently had a baby or if you are newly registered with a GP and have a child under five years.